Gaku Ishizaki

-Gaku Ishizaki (石崎 岳, Ishizaki Gaku) is a Japanese politician of the Liberal Democratic Party, a member of the House of Representatives in the Diet (national legislature).
+Gaku Ishizaki (石崎 岳, Ishizaki Gaku) is a Japanese former politician of the Liberal Democratic Party, who served as a member of the House of Representatives in the Diet (national legislature).
 A native of Asahikawa, Hokkaido and graduate of Kyoto University, he worked at Hokkaido Broadcasting, a local broadcast network in Hokkaido, from 1979 to 1996.
 He was elected to the House of Representatives for the first time in 1996 but lost his seat in 2000.
 In 2003, he ran unsuccessfully for mayor of Sapporo, Hokkaido but was re-elected to the House of Representatives in the same year.